-The OSHA Outreach Training Program covers safety and health hazards and provides information on workers’ rights, employer responsibilities and how to file a complaint.
+The Occupational Safety and Health Standards courses cover safety and health hazards and provide information on workers’ rights, employer responsibilities and complaint how-tos and guidelines.
 Workers can attend 10-hour or 30-hour classes delivered by OSHA-authorized trainers.
-The 10-hour class is for entry-level workers; the 30-hour class is for supervisors or workers with safety responsibility.
+The 10-hour class is for entry-level workers, while the 30-hour class is for supervisors or workers with additional safety responsibility.

 Upon completion of an OTI trainer course, trainers can teach 16-hour courses for disaster site workers (second responders), as well as 10-hour and 30-hour courses in construction, general industry, maritime safety and health hazards.
 More than 2 million people went through the Outreach Training Program between fiscal years 2010 and 2012.

-OSHA said the new OTI Education Centers were chosen from applicant organizations with staff experience, organizational experience, the right location and training facilities, and the capability to provide training throughout a given region.
+OSHA stated that the new OTI Education Centers were chosen from applicant organizations with staff experience, organizational experience, the right location and training facilities, and the capability to provide training throughout a given region.

-- Florida State College at Jacksonville, Jacksonville, Fla.
+- Florida State College at Jacksonville, Jacksonville, Florida

 “This is a great achievement and establishes us as an authority in safety and safety training in the region,” said Jim Rogers, new director of the OTI Education Center at Arizona State University, via a press release.

 “Now that we are a designated OSHA training center we can bring in all of the required and elective training needed by employers,” said Hilary Marabeti, assistant vice president for Continuing Education and Economic Development at Volunteer State Community College, via a release.
 “And because we’re a regional center, we’ll also be able to serve the surrounding states.”